operate-first/operate-first-in-action/README.md

 ## What is Operate First?

-While open source has made software widely available, it has also exposed another barrier to entry: the ability to operate software in production.
-Proprietary services for operations undermine the open source model, so we must now shift our focus to open sourcing operations.

-In doing so, developers and operators collaborate to apply a project’s operational considerations right back into the code.
-The result?

-**Better code, better performance, better final product.**
+Open source has become the defining way of developing software.
+But how do we apply the principles of Open Source to operations and data?
+Operate First is a concept to incorporate operational experience into software projects.

+Users, developers and operators collaborate on long running projects, services and tooling to explore the future of Open Source in the age of scale.
+They do so in a community supported open cloud environment, the **Operate First Community Cloud**

 [![operate-first-logo](assets/images/opf-logo.png)](https://www.operate-first.cloud/)

-Go to the [Operate First](https://www.operate-first.cloud/) project page to learn about this initiative in detail and how you can get involved with the Operate First community!
+Go to the [Operate First](https://www.operate-first.cloud/) website to learn about this community in detail and how you can get involved!

 # Some Operate First Projects in  Action!

+Follow the journey of a data scientist, who wants to share their experiments in a cloud environment.
+Using the services provided by the Operate First Community Cloud, they built a solution - not in isolation - but with re-usability in mind and early user exposure.
+That solution evolved into a  feature, which contributed to [OpenDataHub.io](http://opendatahub.io), and was finally used as a key component for a complex and cross-product demonstration, to be revealed during a session at Red Hat Summit.

+Now you can relive that story.
+Follow along below - or skip right to the [action](#action)

 ## Project Meteor